folio-org/folio-org.github.io/guidelines/github-actions-frontend.md

 ### Merge to mainline

-After the set-up and configuration is done, the workflow can be merged with the default branch and tested.
+After the set-up and configuration is done, the workflow can be merged with the default branch and verified.

 ### Required status checks